Yale University: Naming and development

-In 1718, at the behest of either Rector Samuel Andrew or the colony's Governor Gurdon Saltonstall, Cotton Mather contacted the successful Boston-born businessman Elihu Yale to ask him for financial help in constructing a new building for the college.
-Through the persuasion of Jeremiah Dummer, Yale, who had made a fortune in Madras while working for the East India Company as the first president of Fort St. George (largely through secret contracts with Madras merchants that were illegal under Company policy), donated nine bales of goods, which were sold for more than £560, a substantial sum of money at the time.
-Cotton Mather suggested that the school change its name to "Yale College."
-The Welsh name Yale is the Anglicized spelling of the Iâl, which the family estate at Plas yn Iâl, near the village of Llandegla, was called.
+In 1718, at the behest of either Rector Samuel Andrew or the colony's Governor Gurdon Saltonstall, Cotton Mather contacted the Boston-born businessman Elihu Yale to ask for money to construct a new building for the college.
+Through the persuasion of Jeremiah Dummer, Yale, who had made a fortune in Madras while working for the East India Company as the first president of Fort St. George, donated nine bales of goods, which were sold for more than £560, a substantial sum of money.
+Cotton Mather suggested the school change its name to "Yale College".
+The name Yale is the Anglicized spelling of the Welsh name Iâl, which had been used for the family estate at Plas yn Iâl, near Llandegla, Wales.

-Meanwhile, a Harvard graduate working in England convinced some 180 prominent intellectuals to donate books to Yale.
-The 1714 shipment of 500 books represented the best of modern English literature, science, philosophy and theology at the time.
+Meanwhile, a Harvard graduate working in England convinced 180 prominent intellectuals to donate books to Yale.
+The 1714 shipment of 500 books represented the best of modern English literature, science, philosophy and theology.
 It had a profound effect on intellectuals at Yale.
-Undergraduate Jonathan Edwards discovered John Locke's works and developed his original theology known as the "new divinity."
-In 1722 the rector and six of his friends, who had a study group to discuss the new ideas, announced that they had given up Calvinism, become Arminians, and joined the Church of England.
+Undergraduate Jonathan Edwards discovered John Locke's works and developed his "new divinity".
+In 1722, the rector and six friends, who had a study group to discuss the new ideas, announced they had given up Calvinism, become Arminians, and joined the Church of England.
 They were ordained in England and returned to the colonies as missionaries for the Anglican faith.
-Thomas Clapp became president in 1745 and while he attempted to return the college to Calvinist orthodoxy, he did not close the library.
+Thomas Clapp became president in 1745, and while he attempted to return the college to Calvinist orthodoxy, did not close the library.
 Other students found Deist books in the library.